NehuenLian/AFRelay/README.md

 [![coverage](https://img.shields.io/codecov/c/github/NehuenLian/AFRelay?label=coverage&token=20WL0URAGI)](https://codecov.io/github/NehuenLian/AFRelay)

 **AFRelay** is a middleware that eliminates the need to manually build XML and lets developers work with AFIP as if it were a REST API.
-Free.
+**Total control.**: Free.
 No SaaS.
-No closed-source infrastructure and no XML/SOAP manipulated by the developer. **Total control.**
+No closed-source infrastructure.
+Without requiring the developer to get involved with SOAP.

 - Async network I/O keeps the event loop free while waiting for slow external services.
 - Automatically renews the access ticket each 11 hours and when the service starts.